 - Swelling in the inner or middle ear

 Infections usually clear on their own.
 If they are mild and occur for the first time, you may follow some home remedies.
-However, if the infection is chronic and do not clear, you may require medical assessment.
+However, if the infection is chronic and does not clear, you may require medical assessment.

-Home Remedies For Treating Ear Infections During Pregnancy:
+Home Remedies For Treating Ear Infections During Pregnancy

-The tried-and-tested home remedies could be a better option but it is always best to check with your doctor before using any of the below.
+The tried-and-tested home remedies could be a better option, but it is always best to check with your doctor before using any of the below.

-- Take one teaspoon each of vinegar and water, and mix well.
+- Take one teaspoon each of vinegar and water and mix well.

 - Lie down on your side such that the infected ear is on the top.